 About Governor Pete Ricketts

-Governor Ricketts has taken on leadership roles in local and state associations and organizations.
-Currently, he serves on the boards of the Mid-America Council of the Boy Scouts and the Christian Urban Education Service (CUES).
-Additionally, he serves as a director for the Children’s Scholarship Fund Foundation, a director of the Nebraska Game and Parks Foundation, a member of the Board of Advisors of Opportunity Education Foundation, a member of the Archbishop’s Committee for Development, a member of the Knights of Columbus, and a Knight of the Holy Sepulchre.
+Governor Ricketts has taken on leadership roles in local, state, and national associations and organizations.
+He is a past board member of TD Ameritrade and the Chicago Cubs baseball team.
+Currently, he serves on the board of directors of Jobs for America's Graduates, as a director of the Nebraska Game and Parks Foundation, as a member of the Board of Advisors of Opportunity Education Foundation, on the board of the Mid-American Council of the Boy Scouts, as a board member for Lumen Christi, as a member of the Archbishop’s Committee for Development, as a member of the Knights of Columbus, and as a Knight of the Holy Sepulchre.
 Governor Ricketts and his family attend St. Margaret Mary’s church.